 Individuals preparing for ministry in a contemporary urban context are faced with unique challenges from addressing the complex needs of the community to developing culturally relevant ministries.
 This emphasis is for those who are called to minister in an urban context and want to learn more about the unique issues encountered in the urban church.

-Urban Ministry emphasis courses may include:
+Examples of Urban Ministry courses may include:

-Urban Ministry of the Church

-Urban Ministry: Creative Preaching

-Urban Field Experience

-Toward a Theology of Urban Ministry

-Cross-Cultural Urban Ministry
+Urban Ministry of the Church Urban Ministry: Creative Preaching Urban Field Experience Toward a Theology of Urban Ministry Cross-Cultural Urban Ministry Urban Ministry Electives